tompave/fun_with_flags_ui/README.md

 end
 ```

-Note: If your plug router uses `Plug.CSRFProtection`, `FunWithFlags.UI.Router` should be added after that declaration because it already implements its own CSRF protection, and because otherwise, the external CSRF protection plug will interfere with this library's static asset routes.
+Note: If your plug router uses `Plug.CSRFProtection`, `FunWithFlags.UI.Router` should be added before your CSRF protection plug because it already implements its own CSRF protection.
+If you declare `FunWithFlags.UI.Router` after, your CSRF plug will likely block GET requests for the JS assets of the dashboard.

 ### Standalone